3d Printing in The Future Trends and Innovations to Watch

 5. Material Innovations

-The development of polymers, ceramics, and metals allows for stronger and more durable parts and personalized bioprinting.
+The development of polymers, ceramics, and metals enables the creation of stronger, more durable parts and facilitates personalized bioprinting.

 6. Aerospace Applications